Quantum Modified Gravity at Low Energy in the Ricci Flow of Quantum Spacetime: Discussions and Conclusions

-In the framework, if we consider the leading order correction to gravity from the cosmological constant is intrinsically universal, the next order are corrections depending on specific scales $t_{g}$ of various cosmic objects, only approximately universal if $t_{g}\approx0$ is nearly infrared enough.
-The leading order and next order correction to the gravity at low energy produce a theory like a mixture of MOND and ``cold missing matter'', similar with the $\Lambda$CDM model, which is mainly a mixture of the cosmological constant and cold dark matter.
-The framework is not motivated for empirical fitting cosmological data, but purely a framework of gravity coming from alternative theoretical consideration, happened to contain these speculative ``dark'' components.
+The leading order and next order corrections to gravity at low energy produce a theory like a mixture of MOND and \textquotedblleft cold missing matter\textquotedblright , similar to the $\Lambda$CDM model, which is mainly a mixture of the cosmological constant and cold dark matter.
+The difference is that the transition trend and \textquotedblleft cold missing matter\textquotedblright{} here are correlated to each other and have a common origin: the Ricci flow of spacetime.
+To understand the astronomical phenomenon, both of them are necessary.
+The framework is not motivated by empirical fitting of astronomical data, but purely a framework of gravity coming from alternative theoretical considerations, which happened to contain these speculative \textquotedblleft dark\textquotedblright{} components.
+The Ricci flow might provide us with a different paradigm for cosmological and astronomical observations.